 And in the 45 years since, Saturday being the most joyful 45th birthday imaginable, it has remained the constant, even at times when all else was falling apart.

 As an innocent and joyful kid, there were wonderful memories of commentary on Radio Two, the trips to the Kop, the European nights on television.
 Even after all these years, little brings as much hilarity as trying an Alan Kennedy style celebration à la Paris and Rome.

 The events of 1989, even as a teenager, impacted on me and I hope I have learned so much from the compassion, strength and dignity shown by so many.

 Even at the age of 15, Hillsborough had a profound effect on me.
-I'd been at the 1988 Semi-Final as a 14 year-old and watched in horror from afar, being away on holiday, at what was unfolding.
-At 15, you don't really understand why you are crying over people you don't know in person, but I felt broken inside.
+I’d been at the 1988 Semi-Final as a 14 year-old and watched in horror from afar, being away on a school trip, at what was unfolding.
+At 15, you don’t really understand why you are crying over people you don’t know in person, but I felt broken inside.

 Most recently, the renaissance under Jurgen Klopp and a Liverpool side launching a sustained attack on major honours has been captivating, invigorating and quite stunning.

 However, it is my most difficult times which tell a story of their own.
 Somehow, my darkest days of mental illness almost matched a walk into Liverpool themselves being challenged, two things totally unrelated but which essentially provide the magnet that I have with the club and the city.

 In those fifteen dark years of illness, relationships and friendships, faith in God, my finances, my physical and mental wellbeing were all shattered into pieces.
 Even then, my love and relationship with Liverpool Football Club was often the one thing that brought me any kind of joy and hope.